 - trustees of charities focused on protected adults

 Individuals can apply for a Basic Disclosure, for any purpose.
 It costs £25, including postage of the Disclosure, and the application can be made online.

 An individual can apply to join the PVG Scheme in their own right if they are intending to do regulated work in future, or if they are self-employed and carrying out regulated work (for example, a self-employed piano teacher).
 It costs £59 to apply to join the PVG Scheme and receive a Scheme Membership Statement.

-You need to be a registered body to apply on behalf of an individual for Standard, Enhanced Disclosures and PVG Scheme Record/Scheme Record Update.
-This is a legal requirement under Part V of the Police Act 1997 and the PVG Scheme.
-The charge for registration is £75 (this includes registering the lead signatory, plus up to four other signatories), and there is a £75 annual fee.
+You need to be a registered body to apply on behalf of an individual for Standard, Enhanced Disclosures and PVG Scheme Record.
+There is a minimum annual charge of £75 for registering with Disclosure Scotland.
+This fee covers the lead signatory and up to 4 countersignatories.
+Adding more countersignatories costs £15 each per year.

 Organisations which fulfil the legal criteria of being a 'Qualifying Voluntary Organisation' will be able to obtain free PVG disclosures for their volunteers.
 Disclosure Scotland suggests that Making Music member groups may wish to consider using the services of an umbrella body called Volunteer Scotland.
 Their Disclosure Service is grant funded by Scottish Government specifically to provide support and guidance on disclosure to voluntary organisations and to countersign applications on their behalf.
 They do not charge an administration fee for providing this service to voluntary organisations, and member groups would also not need to pay Disclosure Scotland’s £75 annual registration fee.
 Volunteer Scotland can be contacted on https://www.volunteerscotland.net/for-organisations/disclosure-services/.